bgroveben/DjangoPlay2Learn/README.md

 You should be using Python and Django to add the backend.
 You can use the JavaScript games you've created in previous projects.

+Run Vue app on home page with links to both games using Vue routes and components.
+Pass scores and any other data to Django.

 Configure Vue to not interfere with the Django template syntax (both use {{}} as delimiters).
 Try [[]] instead.
 Configue Django urls to find Vue Components.
 When should I import the Vue app?